Comprehensive Constraints on ALP Couplings from future $e^+e^-$ Colliders, Muon $g-2$, Thermal Dark Matter and Higgs Measurements: Analysis Results

 \subsection{Muon anomalous magnetic moment:}

-The most recent high-precision measurements of the muon anomalous magnetic moment have been confirmed by several experiments~\cite{Muong-2:2023cdq}, revealing a persistent discrepancy with the SM prediction~\cite{Aoyama:2020ynm} at the level of approximately $5\sigma$:
+The most recent high-precision determination of the muon anomalous magnetic moment has been consolidated in the latest update of the SM prediction~\cite{Aliberti:2025beg}, which yields $a_\mu^{\rm SM} = 116\,592\,033(62)\times 10^{-11}$ (530~ppb).
+When compared with the current experimental average, the difference is $\Delta a_\mu = a_\mu^{\rm exp}-a_\mu^{\rm SM} = 38(63)\times 10^{-11}$, indicating no statistically significant deviation between the SM and experiment at the present level of precision.
 However, the SM prediction faces tensions between lattice-based calculations of the hadronic vacuum polarization~\cite{Boccaletti:2024guq,Kuberski:2023qgx} and conservative data-driven estimates from $e^+e^- \to \text{hadrons}$ cross-section measurements~\cite{Keshavarzi:2019abf}.
 While ongoing improvements in the SM calculation may reduce the discrepancy with experiment, a resolution remains unconfirmed.